 Since the rules are required by statute, private market-based systems cannot serve as an alternative.
-States regulate occupational therapists and occupational therapy assistants by statute, regulation, or both.
+States regulate podiatrists by statute, regulation, or both.
 Private market-based systems are not used for licensing and regulation.
-The licensing and regulation of occupational therapists and occupational therapy assistants are state functions, so a regulatory program independent of state intervention cannot be established.
-There are professional associations that establish criteria for membership as an occupational therapist or occupational therapy assistant, but these professional organizations would provide the public with significantly less protection because membership in many of these organizations is voluntary.
+The licensing and regulation of podiatrists are state functions, so a regulatory program independent of state intervention cannot be established.
+There are professional associations that establish criteria for membership as a podiatrist, but these professional organizations would provide the public with significantly less protection because membership in many of these organizations is voluntary.
 This means an individual who meets the membership requirements, but does not join one of the professional organizations, would be able to practice and there would be no way to ensure their competency or hold them accountable.